5 young children die in house fire in Erie, Pa.

 ERIE, Penn.
-(WNCN) — Five young children died in a massive house fire in Erie early Sunday, officials say.
+(WNCN/AP) — Five young children died in a massive house fire in Erie early Sunday, officials say.

 The fire was reported around 1:15 a.m.
 Sunday at a two-story home at 1248 West 11th Street, according to Erie Fire Department officials.